CellularLint/cellularlint-codes/README.md

 * Run ```pip install -r requirements.txt``` to install the required packages.
 (Note: The requirements were generated using `pip freeze` and modified manually to consider only the required packages.
 If a package is missing or runs into a problem, you may remove the specific version number, and it should still work.)

 ## Running the experiments
+1. The following experiment is to generate figures similar to **Figure 3** and **Figure 4** of the paper.

-1. From the main directory, run-
+   From the main directory, run-
 ```python3 tokenizer_and_sim_matrix.py 4G```
 and
 ```python3 tokenizer_and_sim_matrix.py 5G```